codex-c1/js-2-assignment-2/README.md

 ### Bonus for School Bulletin

 * Add a text input that can change the message.
 (This will change all the messages.
 Why?)
+Because you are changing a single objects value not multiple objects.
+Therefore the last line that changes the message will be the message shown.